1995 Kohima Massacre: Incident

 On 5 March 1995, a convoy of the 16th Rastriya Rifles (RR) was traversing through Kohima on its way from Bishnupur, Manipur, to Dimapur, Nagaland.

 The heavily armed convoy which stretched over 5 km had 63 vehicles with five officers, 15 JCOs and 400 privates.
 As the convoy was crossing the AOC and BOC area which is a thickly populated part of Kohima, a tyre on one of the convoy's truck burst which led the army personnel to react immediately.
 Unaware that the tyre burst was one of their own, the armed troops started firing at the civilian populace.
-They fired included 1,207 rounds of gunfire and five rounds of mortar fire.
+The fired included 1,207 rounds of gunfire and five rounds of mortar fire.
 The firing continued from 1:30 p.m. until after 3:30 p.m.
 Seven civilians were killed and 36 were injured.

 The RR personnel also deliberately attacked property, damaging buildings and houses.
 They then prevented the injured from being treated.